MasaCMS/documentation/01_getting-started/03_configuration/01_configuration-file.md

   <dt>Default</dt>
   <dd><code>empty string</code></dd>
   <dt>Description</dt>
-  <dd>List of domains of which users are allowed to authenticate using SSO</dd>
+  <dd>List of domains of which users are allowed to authenticate using SSO, if not allowed the user is created but set to inactive</dd>
 </dl>

 #### allowedadmingroupemaillist